 The carrying amount of intangible assets is amortised on a straight-line basis.
-The amortisation of £146k charged to revenue in the current year was charged to the service area using the software, the largest being IT and Finance who report to the strategic priority Enabling of the Authority.
+The amortisation of £135k (£146k 18/19) charged to revenue in the current year was charged to the service area using the software, the largest being IT, Finance and Revenues.